(Last Updated On: April 16, 2021)

 In addition to owning a goat or donkey in the barn can be a great companion for horses.
 Introduction to other animals can help fill the void.

 Still, most horses do their best to surround members of their own species.
-Buy another horse or find a neighbor to help your horse get some natural connections from the neighbor as a basic horse care.
+Buy another horse or find a neighbor to help your horse get some natural connections from the neighbor as basic horse care.